nik-dave/Assignment-1/README.md

    - Use clear and informative commit messages to document your development process.

 **Submission Instructions**:
-   - Complete your assignment within the forked GitHub repository.
+   - Complete your assignment within the GitHub repository.
    - Once completed, email the link to your GitHub repository to nik.dave@asml.com and georg.wilding@asml.com.
    - Ensure that all commits are pushed to your GitHub repository by the submission deadline.